aidantwoods/swift-paseto/README.md

 A Swift implementation of [PASETO](https://github.com/paragonie/paseto).

-## ⚠️  WARNING: IMPLEMENTATION NOT FINISHED.
-DO NOT USE.
+## ⚠️  WARNING: IMPLEMENTATION IS A PRE-RELEASE.

 Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the [many design deficits that plague the JOSE standards](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid).